 In print and online, the Chartered Professionals in Human Resources of British Columbia and Yukon communicates directly and beyond with the association’s core membership.

-Both the quarterly PeopleTalk magazine and online news forum HRVoice draw upon the ongoing contributions of professional volunteer writers, as well as featuring key editorial from freelance contributors.
+Peopletalk — in print and online — draw upon the ongoing contributions of professional volunteer writers, as well as featuring key editorial from freelance contributors.
+Preference is given to CPHR BC & Yukon members.

-If you are looking to contribute to either the quarterly PeopleTalk Magazine or HRVoice, here are some guidelines that apply to both:
+If you are looking to contribute to PeopleTalk, here are some guidelines:

 - Ensure that your topic is of relevance to our primary HR readership.
-Explore the categorization of editorial in both PeopleTalk and HRVoice if you are uncertain.
-(Each issue of PeopleTalk is structured around a core theme and as page count is limited in print, this should be taken into consideration for submission);
+Explore the categorization of editorial in both print and online if you are uncertain.
+(Each print issue of PeopleTalk is structured around a core theme and as page count is limited in print, this should be taken into consideration for submission);

 - Prepare a brief summary (no more than one page) that outlines your article and/or series idea, containing your primary angle and key sources if applicable;